 - Enlarged pupils

-Because many of these symptoms coincide with taking drugs in the first place it is imperative that you do not delay seeking help because you think you are “fine”.
-Getting medical help immediately can not only save your life, it can make a major difference in the effectiveness of detox and treatment protocols for overdosing.
+Because many of these symptoms coincide with taking drugs in the first place, you mustn’t delay seeking help because you think you are “fine.”
+Getting medical help immediately can save your life and make a major difference in the effectiveness of detox and treatment protocols for overdosing.

 Withdrawal Symptoms of Overdose

-Withdrawal symptoms experienced can vary depending on a variety of factors including the individual’s genetic make-up, type of drug taken, history of drug abuse, dosage of the drug, and whether the drug was taken with other substances.
-Common signs of withdrawal from opioids, a highly addictive class of drugs typically prescribed to reduce pain (but commonly used illegally like in the case of heroin), include:
+Withdrawal symptoms experienced can vary depending on a variety of factors, including the individual’s genetic make-up, type of drug taken, history of drug abuse, the dosage of the drug, and whether the drug was taken with other substances, like opioids.
+These are a highly addictive class of drugs typically prescribed to reduce pain (but commonly used illegally, like in the case of heroin).

 - Fast heartbeat

 - Rapid breathing

 - High blood pressure

 Another common substance most often abused, alcohol, can have mild to severe withdrawal symptoms as early as 6 hours after one’s last drink.